coderpoojaishere/coderpoojaishere/README.md

 - 👋 Hi, I’m @coderpoojaishere
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning html, css, javascript, react, redux and lots of stuff..
+(Love it!!!)
 - 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me poojapatel.leo@gmail.comm
+- 📫 You can reach me at poojapatel.leo@gmail.comm

 <!---
 coderpoojaishere/coderpoojaishere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.